 POL 305 The American Presidency

 This course examines the constitutional foundations of the presidency, the organization of the executive branch, the selection process, the various roles and characteristics of the president, the president’s relationship with both formal and informal institutions, and the president’s impact on public policy.
 Prerequisite: POL 201 or permission of the instructor.
-Fall Term, every other even-numbered year.

-POL 306 Politics of International
+POL 306 Politics of International Relations

 This course explores the major theoretical perspectives and predominant issues in international politics.
-It analyzes and applies realist, and liberal and post-modernist approaches to the dynamics of the international system, focusing on how these approaches explain conflict and cooperation between states.
+It analyzes and applies realist, liberal and postmodernist approaches to the dynamics of the international system, focusing on how these approaches explain conflict and cooperation between states.
 Topics addressed include superpower relations, military conflict and terrorism, globalization and development, ethnic conflict and nation-building, environmental degradation and the role of the United States in world affairs.

 POL 307 American Foreign Policy

 An examination of the making and implementation of American foreign policy.
 This course begins with a review of the history of American foreign policy, focusing on patterns in foreign policy goals and instruments, and highlighting key persons, ideas and events.
-It proceeds to an assessment of the international and societal influences on U.S. foreign policy, an examination of the roles of governmental institutions in the formulation of U.S. foreign policy and an analysis of the theories political scientists put forth to explain foreign policy decision-making.
+It proceeds to an assessment of the international and societal influences on U.S. foreign policy, an examination of the roles of governmental institutions in the formulation of U.S. foreign policy, and an analysis of the theories political scientists put forth to explain foreign policy decision making.
 Throughout, the course focuses on controversial issues in contemporary U.S. foreign policy.